 The next step was to update my Azure Search index with the actions.
 I created a new SearchServiceClient and ISearchIndexClient for my index.
 I then passed the list of SearchIndexActions to my ISearchIndexClient.
 I also added some messaging within the Azure Function to tell me how many documents were added/updated or deleted.

-The last step of the process was to tell Kentico Cloud about my new webhook.
+The last step of the process was to tell Kentico Kontent about my new webhook.
 In my Azure Function, I copied the Function URL.

-In the Kentico Cloud Webhooks utility, I added a new webhook for my Azure Function, using the copied URL.
+In the Kentico Kontent Webhooks utility, I added a new webhook for my Azure Function, using the copied URL.
 I also copied the Secret value and updated my Azure Application Setting.

 With all the plumbing in place, I was ready to test.
 First, I queried my Azure Search Index to confirm the event was not part of the index.

-Next, I accessed my Kentico Cloud project and created a new SpeakingEngagement.
+Next, I accessed my Kentico Kontent project and created a new SpeakingEngagement.